calaldees/teachingWorkshops/teacherEducation/_introMeet.md

 I will be leading your subject pedagogy sessions next year.

 I would like to extend the invitation for you to join me for a short online introductory session to say hello and share some information about next year's subject specific programme of study.
-This session is not a formal requirement of the course but should provide a some useful foundations.
+This session is not a formal requirement of the course but should provide some useful foundations.

-PGCE Secondary Computing - Taster Session xxxday xth August
+PGCE Secondary Computing - Taster Session xxxday xth August 202
 12:00 to 13:00
 (MSTeams Meeting link at the bottom of this email)